| |

 WAKE UP PEOPLE!

 Think about it.
-What kind of FAMILY VALUE is it, voting for TAX CUTS 100% borrowed and then force your own children to pay back the debt + interests!
-What kind of PATRIOTISM is it, supporting going to war in Iraq, spending over $1 trillion, chasing weapons of mass destruction, nation building, and then refuse to pay for the war, passing the TOTAL costs to the children generation and ruining the U.S. economy!
-What kind of RELIGIOUS VALUE is it, reducing aids to the poor to fund tax cuts to the Super-Rich!
+What kind of FAMILY VALUE is it, voting for TAX CUTS 100% borrowed and then force your own children to pay back the debt + interests?
+What kind of RELIGIOUS VALUE is it, reducing aids to the poor to fund tax cuts to the Super-Rich?

 TAX CUTS sound great, but not if they are borrowed debts.
 WAKE UP PEOPLE!